jeff14994/m1fare-1k-key-cloing/README.md

 ## gen2 devices
 ### There are two situations you might meet in gen2 device
 1. If key A is all `FFFFFFFFFFFF`
-	- Create the filename: `dump_data` -> we can get it by dumping from the key fob you want to clone with `hf mf dump`.
+	- Create the file with filename: `dump_data` -> we can get it by dumping from the key fob you want to clone with `hf mf dump`.
 And the format should be similar as [this example](./examples/dump_data.md)
 	- [Run this command](./gen2_card/ring_with_all_key_A_FFFFFFFFFFFF/gen2card_clone.sh)
 		- connect to pm3 before running this command
 2. If key A is random in each sector, follow the instructions below